MuhammadHamza123c/diabetes-risk-predictor/README.md

 This project implements a **Diabetes Prediction Machine Learning Model** that predicts whether a patient is likely to have diabetes based on multiple health parameters.
 It demonstrates the complete ML workflow: data preprocessing, model training, prediction.

-The repository also includes a **PDF report** comparing predicted vs actual outcomes for patients, showing model performance and accuracy.
+The repository also includes a **Diabetes report** comparing predicted vs actual outcomes for patients, showing model performance and accuracy.

 ![View Sample PDF Report](https://github.com/MuhammadHamza123c/diabetes-risk-predictor/blob/main/diabetes_predictions_report_page-0001.jpg)